Save a Child's Heart: Surgeries performed in Israel

-Save a Child's Heart has treated over 6,000 children from 63 low-and-middle-income countries at the Wolfson Medical Center.
+Save a Child's Heart has treated over 8,000 children from 75 countries at the Wolfson Medical Center.

 In 2013, amidst the Syrian Civil War, it conducted an open-heart surgery on a 5-year old Syrian girl.
 The pre-schooler, living as a refugee in an undisclosed country, traveled to the Wolfson Medical Hospital in Holon to receive the treatment.
 She was the first Syrian child to receive the free medical care and surgery.

 International activities

 China – On November 16, 2008, it sent training and surgical mission to Shijiazhuang in the Hebei Province in China.
 This was its 8th mission to China where its medical teams have saved, with Chinese colleagues, more than 100 Chinese children.

 Angola - On May 3, 2009, it sent medical team to Luanda, Angola, to examine and screen Angolan children.
 The team examined 88 children.
 Among them were children who had been treated in Israel and needed a follow-up examination.

 Moldova – On November 11, 2007, it sent a team to Kishinev, Moldova, to work with a team of local pediatric cardiologists.
 The mixed surgical group examined children and performed surgeries for five days.

 Tanzania – In August 2011, it send a team of Doctors, Nurses, Staff and Volunteers to Tanzania to the Bugando Medical Center to work alongside local partners.
 During this mission it, together with the local partners, screened 300 children and performed 12 surgeries on Ethiopian children.
 A week later, a team of its volunteers, doctors and staff climbed Mount Kilimanjaro in an effort to raise $1M to save the lives of African children in need.
 As of January 2018 it has sent 7 medical missions to Tanzania.

 Romania - In 2017 there were two missions to Romania in March and November.
 During these missions, Israeli doctors traveled to help assist Romanian medical staff in performing over 11 life saving heart procedures as well as performing their own procedures.

 Zanzibar - There have been approximately 10 medical missions to Zanzibar since 2008, the most recent being in 2020.
 Save a Child's Heart sent an all-women's mission to Zanzibar in mid-February 2017 to screen and diagnose children in need of life-saving heart procedures.
 It worked with its medical partners at the Mnazi Mmoia Hospital in Zanzibar to conduct screenings and determine which children are in need of heart surgeries.
 Throughout the mission, there were a total of 270 children in Zanzibar screened.